 The Greenhouse Gas Pollution Pricing Act establishes the legal framework and authority for the federal carbon pricing system.
 The main objective of the act is to have carbon pricing in effect in all Canadian jurisdictions by 2019 with a long-term goal of meeting Canada's 2030 carbon emissions reduction target.
 Under the act, a federal carbon pricing system has been implemented in provinces and territories that do not have carbon emission standards that align with federal requirements by 2019.
 The federal carbon pricing system is composed of a carbon levy or tax on fossil fuels (administered by the Canada Revenue Agency) and an output-based pricing system for emissions-intense industrial facilities (administered by Environment and Climate Change Canada).
-The act has been subject to constitutional challenges but has been upheld by provincial appeal courts.
-Currently, two provincial governments have filed appeals of those decisions with the Supreme Court of Canada.
+The act has been subject to constitutional challenges but has been upheld by provincial appeal courts, except in Alberta where the court of appeal found the carbon pricing scheme to be unconstitutional.
+Decisions rendered by the Ontario, Saskatchewan and Alberta courts are now under appeal to the Supreme Court of Canada.
+These appeals were heard in September 2020, and decisions have not yet been rendered.
+Effective April 1, 2020, New Brunswick is no longer subject to Part 1 of the act, thus the federal fuel charge no longer applies to it.
+However, the output-based pricing system under Part 2 of the act continues to apply.